Disability inclusion in practice

 Inclusive language only matters if behavior follows.
 Invite participation, listen with patience, and avoid speaking over people.

 Communities become more inclusive when words, policies, and daily habits reinforce the same values.
+Consistent [routines that support dignity](/learn/creating-consistent-routines-that-support-dignity-and-growth) reinforce respectful communication.

 Continue Exploring and Taking Action